 By 4 PM, the house was ready—flowers were placed in vases, the chips were set out in strategic intervals, and we were all miraculously clean and happy.
 The first guests arrived and the festivities began.
 The lemon drops ran out before an hour had gone by, but the food supply never failed.
 The cakes were a huge hit, and we even had enough for several people to sneak seconds.
 The night ended with jokes by the fire with a few stragglers, where I got to hear the “giant orange head” joke for the umpteenth time, and a very curious raccoon ended up in the apricot tree, looking for scraps.
 All in all, the party was an enormous success.

 The recipe that I’m giving here really has nothing to do with the party, but it’s something my mom made earlier in the week that epitomizes summer vegetables for me.
 The combination of sweet corn and cherry tomatoes is fresh and exceedingly satisfying.
 When I taste a really good cherry tomato, I feel like I’m eating the sun.
 Really, eat one and see for yourself.
 The smell of cherry tomatoes reminds me of warm summer air, and the hot, soft earth underneath a tomato plant.
 Go to the Farmer’s Market this week and you’ll know what I mean.
 Don’t worry, no one will judge you for sticking a cherry tomato virtually up your nose—it just smells that good.

 Summer Vegetable Salad

 2 tbsp finely chopped parsley

 splash of champagne vinegar, or to taste

-*This is only necessary if the skin is too thick and/or too bitter.
+*This is only necessary if the skin is too thick and/or too bitter, although sometimes I like to do a rough peeling to ensure easier chewing.
 Taste your own to check.